CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 extension during CRL verification can manifest in a security issue.
 A concrete example is described below.

-1. The Certification Authority issues an end-entity CRL issuer certificate to subject `X` that certifies key `A` for signing CRLs by explicitly including the `keyUsage` extension and asserting the `cRLSign` bit in accordance with Section 4.2.1.3 of {{!RFC5280}}.
+1. The Certification Authority signs an end-entity CRL issuer certificate to subject `X` that certifies key `A` for signing CRLs by explicitly including the `keyUsage` extension and asserting the `cRLSign` bit in accordance with Section 4.2.1.3 of {{!RFC5280}}.
-2. The Certification Authority issues one or more certificates that include the crlDistributionPoints extension with the DN for subject `X` included in the `cRLIssuer` field.
+2. The Certification Authority signs one or more certificates that include the crlDistributionPoints extension with the DN for subject `X` included in the `cRLIssuer` field.
 This indicates that the CRL-based revocation information for these certificates will be provided by subject `X`.
-3. The Certification Authority issues an end-entity certificate to subject `X` that certifies key `B`.
+3. The Certification Authority signs an end-entity certificate to subject `X` that certifies key `B`.
 This certificate contains no key usage extension, as the certified key is not intended to be used for signing CRLs and could be a “mundane” certificate of any type (e.g.,